 I build websites.

 Ugh.
 The dreaded “About” page.
 It’s always the toughest thing to do; explain your business in a couple paragraphs.
-Or, as in this case, explain yourself.
-Since I’m the only one here, if you want to know about Ern Berck Digital, you’ll need to learn a bit about me.
-By the way, if you’re looking for something like a resume you won’t find it here, but my LinkedIn profile comes close.
+Or, even harder, explain yourself.
+This page offers a personal view — If you’re looking for something like a resume you won’t find it here, but my LinkedIn profile comes close.

 Me and Robert